 - Get up early.
 This part starts on Saturday night.
 Go to sleep at a reasonable time so you feel rested and alert the next day.
 When you set your alarm, place a glass or bottle of water on your bedside table.
 Hydrating early in the morning will make it easier for you to get up and tackle the day.

 - Work out.
 If you have time, pick some form of exercise on Saturday so you’re prepared to do it on Sunday.
 Take a moment to ask yourself what your body needs—a run, a spin class, an at-home yoga sesh, or a long walk—and get it done.
-Not only will this provide an Mayo Clinic “Exercise and stress: Get moving to manage stress” View Source that may reduce any stressful feelings you have about the week ahead, getting your blood pumping on a Sunday could also Johns Hopkins Health “Exercising for Better Health” View Source that night.
+Not only will this provide an endorphin boost Mayo Clinic “Exercise and stress: Get moving to manage stress” View Source that may reduce any stressful feelings you have about the week ahead, getting your blood pumping on a Sunday could also help you sleep better Johns Hopkins Health “Exercising for Better Health” View Source that night.
 And a restful night of sleep before the work week starts may be the best form of self-care of all.

 - Clean your home: Sundays are the perfect time to clean and tidy your living space, according to life coach Julie Leonard—think tasks like organizing your workspace and sorting clothes for the week.
 Make a list of things to clean that will impact how you feel in your home.
 “Changing your bed and doing laundry will save you time and increase your productivity, creativity, and mood” on Sunday and the week ahead, she says.